hvsbombay/project/Web Devlopment Project/README.md

 1. Clone the repository
 2. Open any HTML file in your browser to view the component
 3. Refer to the setup page for detailed instructions

-## Contribution
-Feel free to contribute to this project by submitting pull requests or opening issues.